-- Comfort package – which included rotating front seats (I could not find this in the brochure, however), arm rests for the from seats
+- Comfort package – which included rotating front seats (I could not find this in the brochure, however) and arm rests.

 - Rearview camera.

 I was also advised that I would regret buying a short wheel based (SWB) vehicle and that the 40cm difference inside was significant.
-I understood that a longer interior would provide significant advantages but part of the plan was for me to only have one vehicle with the SWB to be my daily driver – well weekend driver as am still working at the time of writing.
+I understood that a longer interior would provide significant advantages but part of the plan was for me to only have one vehicle.
+I felt a SWB was a better daily driver for me.

 - Arm rests ( a stand alone option on the 6.1 model)